Data Ingestion

 A few other limitations to consider:

-• ETL requires data analysts to know the end result ahead of time so they can stitch together the data prior to loading into the data warehouse.
+- ETL requires data analysts to know the end result beforehand so they can stitch together the data before loading it into the data warehouse.

 2015 to 2020: ETL leaders make moves, the growth of modern cloud data warehouses, and the ELT paradigm

-• Talend went public in July in 2016.
+- Talend went public in July 2016.
 They snapped up Stitch, a fast-growing, self-service data integration company, in a $60 million deal in 2018.

-Since 2015 two big trends coalesced; the rise of modern cloud data warehouses and the emergence of the ELT paradigm.
+Since 2015, two significant trends coalesced: the rise of modern cloud data warehouses and the emergence of the ELT paradigm.
 Cloud data warehouses such as BigQuery, Redshift, and Snowflake quickly became the best place to consolidate data.
-They offer significantly lower costs for data computation and storage than traditional data warehouses.
+They offer significantly lower data computation and storage costs than traditional data warehouses.
 For example, AWS has dropped prices 107 times as of August 2021.

 ELT paradigm